ligolang/ligo/gitlab-pages/docs/tutorials/optimisation/optimisation.md

 ### Lazy-loading
 This peculiar technique can be used to lower the average gas consumption of your contract by making large entrypoints a bit more expensive to call.

 Imagine you have a contract with a number of small frequently-used entrypoints and several large entrypoints that are called rarely.
-During each transaction to the contract, the bakers would read **the whole code** of your contract, deserialise and typecheck it, and only after that, execute the requested entrypoint.
+During each transaction to the contract, the bakers would read **the whole code** of your contract, deserialise and type-check it, and only after that, execute the requested entrypoint.

 <Syntax syntax="pascaligo">

 It turns out we can do better.
 Tezos has a lazy container – big map.
-The contents of big map are read, deserialised and typechecked during the call to `Big_map.find_opt`, and not at the beginning of the transaction.
+The contents of big map are read, deserialised and type-checked during the call to `Big_map.find_opt`, and not at the beginning of the transaction.
 We can use this container to store the code of our heavy entrypoints: we need to add a `big_map(bool, entrypoint_lambda)` to the storage record, and then use `Big_map.find_opt` to fetch the code of the entrypoint from storage.
 (Note: in theory, we could use `big_map(unit, entrypoint_lambda)`, but, unfortunately, `unit` type is not comparable, so we cannot use it as a big map index).

 Here is how it looks like: